Bond percolation does not simulate site percolation: Introduction

-Assume that we have a graph $G = (V, E)$ and run a Bernoulli bond percolation on it with every \textit{edge} $e \in E$ having its own probability $p_e$ of being open independently on other edges.
-A Bernoulli site percolation, on the contrary, is a process in which every \textit{ vertex} $v \in V$ has a probability of being open.
 One can ask many questions about the probabilistic properties of clusters connected via open vertices and edges.
-There are known inequalities for the critical probabilities of site and bond percolation on the same infinite graph \cite{GriSta}.
+There are well known inequalities comparing critical probabilities of site and bond percolation on the same infinite graph \cite{GriSta}.

-To motivate our problem, recall Exercise 3.4 in \cite{Gri} (see also Exercise 6 in \cite{DC}): ``Show that bond percolation on a graph $G$ may be reformulated in terms of site percolation on a graph derived suitably from $G$.''
-Here is a formal definition.
+To motivate our problem, recall Exercise 3.4 in \cite{Gri} (see also Exercise 6 in \cite{DC}): \begin{exercise} ``Show that bond percolation on a graph $G$ may be reformulated in terms of site percolation on a graph derived suitably from $G$.'' \end{exercise} Here is a formal definition.

-\begin{definition} One says that vertices $v$ and $u$ are connected (belong to the same cluster) in a site/bond percolation if there is a path between them passing only through open sites/bonds.
-In the case of site percolation, we also require that $v$ and $u$ be open themselves.

-We say that a site/bond percolation $\mu_1$ on graph $G' = (V', E')$ \emph{simulates} a bond/site percolation $\mu_2$ on graph $G = (V, E)$ if there is a function $f: V \to V'$ such that for all events ``$v$ is connected to $u$'' and their boolean combinations, their probability in $\mu_1$ is equal to the probabilities of the events ``$f(v) \text{ is connected to } f(u)$'' in $\mu_2$ and their corresponding boolean combinations. \end{definition}